 Coditra

 Coditra is a locally run web application intended as support in translation of text.
-Its main feature are quick dictionary lookups, whereby results are pulled from various online dictionaries and presented in a clear form directly in the user interface.
+Its main feature is quick dictionary lookups, whereby results are pulled from various online dictionaries and presented in a clear form directly in the user interface.

 Supports Linux, Windows, and (theoretically — untested) macOS.